Maximeo105/Time-Robust-Sequence-Classification-with-LMU/README.md

 This project compares a Legendre Memory Units (LMU) againts a LSTM on a temporal sequence classification task where labels depend on both event content (images) and inter-event timing intervals (on the order of seconds)

 key contribution : LMUs process continuous-time inputs accurately with small datasets and remain stable under change to timing discretization (dt), whereas LSTMs are less accurate and doesn't remain stable under different dt.
-This can help artificial intelligence agents to better predict where to direct their attention or interpret inputs based real word timing.
+This can help artificial intelligence agents to better predict where to direct their attention or interpret inputs based of real word timing.

 ## Motivation